twy80/OpenAI_Assistants/README.md

 * This app presents OpenAI assistants using OpenAI's Assistants API

-  - Users can create their own custom chat bots or assistants using tools such as retrieval and code interpreter.
+  - Users can create their own custom chat bots or assistants using the tools :blue[retrieval], :blue[code_interpreter], and :blue[tavily_search].

   - Assistants, threads, uploaded files and messages can be managed, enabling creation, modification and deletion.